SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_IPVPN_CPE_Manager.md

 # Ziggo IPVPN CPE Manager

-The **Ziggo IPVPN CPE Manager** driver provides a CPE manager interface that shows where a cable modem is located in the topology diagram.
+The **Ziggo IPVPN CPE Manager** connector provides a CPE manager interface that shows where a cable modem is located in the topology diagram.

 ## About